WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

-The OpenSource WorldCereal system will be able to:
+The open-source WorldCereal system is able to:

 - Create local to global annual cropland extent maps at 10 m resolution